SSpzcee/Asunder-PHB/phb/md/Kiri Clans.md

 #### **Osteogenesis**

-The more Kaguya fights, the harder it is to keep them down as their skeletal structure grows ever more efficient in protecting against harmful effects.
-Every application of this Modification reduces the Severity of any Bleed, Burn, and Stun that you receive.
+The more a Kaguya fights, the easier it becomes for them to do so.
+Every application of this modification reduces the Chakra costs of your clan jutsu by 2.
 You can apply this up to 5 times.

 ## **Skeletal Realignment**